 If you don’t think you’re passionate about anything, look at your definition of passion.

-What requirements do you have about passion?
+What expectations do you have?

-What do you think should passion look like?
+What do you think passion should look like?

 More often than not, your expectations are out of sync with reality.
 A passion may not set your heart on fire.
 And it doesn’t have to.

 You may not even feel passionate about anything.
 You may feel interested in things.
 That interest is a seed, that when watered with your attention, becomes passion, or just more interesting.